Aug. 27, 2021

 What is Social Equity?

-First, let’s start with what equity is.
+First, let’s start with the equity definition.
 Equity is the quality of being fair and impartial.
-Social equity is impartiality, fairness and justice for all people in social policy.
-Social equity takes into account systemic inequalities to ensure everyone in a community has access to the same opportunities and outcomes.
+Social equity refers to fairness, justice, and impartiality in social policy, taking into account systemic inequalities to ensure everyone in a community has access to the same opportunities and outcomes.
 Equity of all kinds acknowledges that inequalities exist and works to eliminate them.

 What is the Definition of Social Equity?